Roger-random/mozzi_spacecore/README.md

 # Mozzi Space Core

-Sketch using a modified Mozzi SampleHuffman class to play an audio sample at the press of the button (when pin D4 is held low.)
+Sketch using a modified Mozzi SampleHuffman class to play an audio sample pseudo-random time intervals.
 Audio output as per standard Mozzi conventions, pin D9 on an Arduino.

 Audio is a version of "SPAAACE!" from Valve Software's Portal 2 downloaded from [Portal Wiki](https://theportalwiki.com/wiki/Core_voice_lines) and downsampled using [Audacity](https://www.audacityteam.org/) to fit within flash memory of an Arduino